angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 proper sequencing will let you Echo through it anyway.
 Cabal Ritual has reduced effectiveness against some grave hate, but it's still at least +1 mana no matter what.
-One way you can get into a bit of trouble is if they have exiling grave hate like {{Leyline of the Void}} and discard, and manage to exile the cards you need in your pile.
+One way you can get into a bit of trouble is if they have exiling grave hate like :card[Leyline of the Void] and discard, and manage to exile the cards you need in your pile.
 This sort of situation is so rare that it frankly isn't worth worrying too much about.